stephendrew/stephendrew/README.md

 ## Hi there 👋

-I'm a developer based in the United Kingdom.
+I'm a developer based in the United Kingdom, and have been coding to various levels of adequacy for nearly forty years.

 I enjoy coding in C#, Rust, Python, Scala, React/Vite/TypeScript, and sometimes some Blazor and C++